-Depending on your choice of duration you can easily calculate your PPF for a tenure of 15 to 20 years.
+Depending on your choice of duration you can easily calculate your PPF for the tenure of 15.

 There is also the part that explains the terms and conditions of withdrawal in detail; it is very important for one to have a look and remember the lock-in period and the period from when you can partially withdraw some amount of the money.
 It is in the terms and conditions and differs from bank to bank; one can partially withdraw a small sum of money after a lock-in period of 6-7 years.

 Most importantly when you are opening the account, it is the account holders’ responsibility to ensure the details given are legitimate and not fraudulent in any way.
 As any misconducts will hold the account holder responsible and in contempt.
 The same might also reflect in the account holder's credit history which will hamper future financial-related decisions.

 There are seven types of calculators which assist individuals to compute 6 various types of calculations pertaining to PPF.
 They are as follows:

 PPF benefits calculator